Why an Increase?

 - Increased Enrollment

-- Tuition freeze (that students fought for) about to end
+- Tuition freeze (that students fought for) just ended

 - Graduation Initative 2025